JetBrains/teamcity-documentation/topics/perforce.md

 <anchor name="branch-support"/>
 <anchor name="branchStreams"/>

 __Enable feature branches support (experimental)__ — select this checkbox to specify branch streams you want to be monitored for changes in addition to the default one.
-Enter / Edit the branch specification as a newline\-delimited set of rules.
+Enter / Edit the branch specification as a newline-delimited set of rules.
 The syntax is `+|-:stream_name` (with the optional `*` placeholder).

 <include src="branch-filter.md" include-id="OR-syntax-tip"/>